Do Go On - 360 - Alan Turing & The Enigma

 That's right.

-He said they gave it to him for?
+What was his OBE said they gave it to him for?

 Just for wartime services.

-They just said like soccer.
+Well, they just said like soccer, goalkeeper.

 Yeah.

-Oh, are you a DJ?
+I worked in a, oh, are you a DJ?

-I'm the real hero of the war
+I'm the real hero of the war.

-Some people in the trenches, yeah, I was
+Some people in the trenches, yeah, I was.

-I got up at 5am.
+I got up at 5 a.m.

 Yeah, we played Beat the Bomb.